 Skip to article frontmatterSkip to article content

-There are two types of cosmological measurement: distance measurements, which map the expansion history of the Universe, and structure growth measurements, which describe the evolution of the Universe’s large-scale structures.
+There are two types of cosmological measurements: distance measurements, which map the expansion history of the Universe, and structure growth measurements, which describe the evolution of the Universe’s large-scale structures.
 The former are simple data that ultimately amount to measuring the evolution of the Hubble parameter H(z)H(z).
 Two methods are used.
-The first method, which has been used historically, uses standard candles, via type Ia supernovae.
+The first method, which has been used historically, uses standard candles, via Type Ia supernovae.
 If we know that a category of astrophysical objects all have the same intrinsic luminosity, then if this object appears faint, it is located far away and we can deduce its distance from its apparent luminosity.
-The second method uses a standard rule, i.e. an invariant characteristic length that can be measured throughout the history of the Universe.
+The second method uses a standard ruler, i.e., an invariant characteristic length that can be measured throughout the history of the Universe.
 If this length appears smaller than it is today at a certain redshift zz, then knowing that it must not have evolved (or knowing how it evolved), we can find out its distance.
 This method is used in baryonic acoustic oscillations and the measurement of the angular power spectrum of the cosmic microwave background.
-The principle behind these two methods is illustrated .
+The principle behind these two methods is illustrated in Figure 1.

-Principle of the measurement of the expansion of the Universe using standard candles (type Ia supernovae) and a standard rule (average distance between galaxies, derived from the average distance between overdensities of the cosmic microwave background).
+Principle of the measurement of the expansion of the Universe using standard candles (Type Ia supernovae) and a standard ruler (average distance between galaxies, derived from the average distance between overdensities of the cosmic microwave background).

-Figure 1:Principle of the measurement of the expansion of the Universe using standard candles (type Ia supernovae) and a standard rule (average distance between galaxies, derived from the average distance between overdensities of the cosmic microwave background).
+Figure 1:Principle of the measurement of the expansion of the Universe using standard candles (Type Ia supernovae) and a standard ruler (average distance between galaxies, derived from the average distance between overdensities of the cosmic microwave background).

 1Principle of the standard candle method